Canjie-Luo/MORAN_v2/README.md

 ![](https://img.shields.io/badge/version-v2-orange.svg)

 MORAN is a network with rectification mechanism for general scene text recognition.
-The paper in [arXiv]() version is available now.
+The paper (accepted by **the journal of Pattern Recognition**) in [arXiv]() version is available now.

 ![](demo/MORAN_v2.gif)